mtlynch/mtlynch.io/content/retrospectives/2022/06/index.md

 One of the odd design decisions I made with TinyPilot is its installation and update mechanism.
 We do it using [Ansible](https://www.ansible.com/), a tool that's designed for devops engineers to provision systems at scale.
 I used Ansible to provision my Raspberry Pi with [the first prototype of TinyPilot](/tinypilot/).
 That flow worked, so we just stuck with it.

 I knew that there were better solutions for installing software on Linux, but I didn't have experience with them.
 TinyPilot has unusual requirements for configuring Raspberry Pi's hardware features, so I dreaded the process of adapting standard install tools to meet those requirements.
 Instead, we continued using Ansible, as it worked and wasn't causing any problems.
-It was slow, so an install process that should have been a few seconds took two minutes, but that wasn't too bad.
+It was slow, so an installation that should have been a few seconds took two minutes, but that wasn't too bad.

 Two years in, we're pushing the limits of Ansible.
-Our install process is getting too complex, and updates take upwards of five minutes.
+Our installation is getting too complex, and updates take upwards of five minutes.

 I'd considered Debian packages (e.g., `apt-get`) in the past, but they always seemed scary.
 I'd heard negative stories about how Debian's packaging tools.
 And then on top of that, there were repository servers, keypairs, and a signing process to manage.
-It seemed like it would be a huge effort to just get the basics in place and then an incredible pain to make it do what we need.
+It seemed like it would be a huge effort to just get the basics in place and then an incredible pain to make it do what we needed.

 As an experiment, I tried building a Debian package, and it turned out to be far easier than I feared.
 Debian packages are just tarballs with a particular folder structure and a few special files.
 I made my first working `.deb` file in about an hour.